oterodiaz/dwm/README.md

 Arch Linux:

-`# pacman -S libxrender libxcb libxinerama fontconfig libxft` or
+`# pacman -S libxrender libxcb libxinerama fontconfig libxft`

+or, for libxft-bgra:

-`# paru -S libxrender libxcb libxinerama fontconfig libxft-bgra`
+`$ paru -S libxrender libxcb libxinerama fontconfig libxft-bgra`

 I also use this font, which I'd rather not provide you with due to licensing (hint: use the internet)